 If you part with your gym membership, don’t be surprised when you have to wave goodbye to that new and improved number on the scale, too.
-Successful losers have a much better chance of maintaining their weight loss when they continue their regular workout routine—or, at the very least, don’t bounce from gym rat straight to couch potato.
+Successful losers have a much better chance of maintaining their weight loss when they continue their regular workout routine—or, at the very least, don’t bounce from gym rat to couch potato.
 According to University of Alabama researchers, not working out after weight loss will result in a metabolism dip.
-Their study claims that people who do 40 minutes of lifting or cardio three times a week keep burning calories at the same rate.
+The study claims that people who do 40 minutes of lifting or cardio three times a week keep burning calories at the same rate.
 Get up and get moving; even taking a walk is one of the 42 Ways To Lose 5 Inches Of Belly Fat.

-Step On The Scale
+Step On the Scale

 Looks like weighing yourself is the way to go.
 When Cornell researchers pushed study participants to lose 10 percent of their body weight, those who accomplished this in the program’s first year were able to keep the pounds at bay throughout a second year as well.
 The reason for this?
 Researchers think stepping on the scale played a large factor, as this became a daily reinforcer for participants to continue effective behaviors like eating less and exercising more.
 While this was more effective in the males being studied, David Levitsky, senior author, recommends using a simple bathroom scale and Excel spreadsheet to track progress and keep things moving in a positive direction.